flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/01_head_direction.md

 :::

-# Group Project 1 : Analyzing head-direction cells with Pynapple and Nemos
+# Analyzing head-direction cells with Pynapple and Nemos

 <div class="render-all">